QuGenAI/QuGenAI/README.md

 <h1 align="center">Hi 👋, I'm RAM SINGH</h1>
 <h3 align="center">A Data Scientist with 6+ years of experiance.</h3>

-Currently I am working as Data Scientist with Tata Business Hub and supporting MSME clients in their NLP and recommendation system projects.
-I have got good experience in data science and machine learning with extensive experience in python and R for ML/DL model building.
+Currently I am working as Lead Data Scientist with Happiest Minds and supporting EdTech clients in their NLP and recommendation system projects.
+I have got good experience in data science and machine learning, along with extensive experience in python and R for ML/DL model building and MLOps with Azure and H2O dai.

 - 🔭 I’m currently working on **NLP and Recomendation system**